sapegin/washingcode-book/manuscript/book.md

 ];
 ```

 The problem with this code is that the `addIfGreaterThanZero` function mutates the array we’re passing to it.
-It’s not the worst example of mutation, but still it’s not obvious how this function works, because it doesn’t return any value.
-TODO: why it’s bad
+This is an example of an intentional mutation: it’s required for this function to work.
+Though it’s not the best API for what this function does.

 We can change it to return a new array: